 Fighting a personal injury suit takes money.
 Things are even worse when the injury is severe enough to make working impossible.
 It takes time to get disability benefits going and that means additional stress on any financial resources that are left.
 Many people find that they run out of cash long before the suit is over and their disability benefits kick in.

 In the interim, there are creditors who want payment now.
 They’re willing to file suit in order to get it.
 With more legal actions pending, filing for a Chapter 7 bankruptcy and placing yourself under the protection of the court makes sense.
 You may even find that all or most of the personal injury settlement that you ultimately receive will not impact your bankruptcy at all.
 A bankruptcy lawyer can tell you what to expect on that front.

-If you think that filing for a Chapter 7 bankruptcy in Illinois would help you regain a solid financial foundation, now is the time to call the Kepple Law Group and schedule a free 30-minute consultation.
+If you think that filing for a Chapter 7 bankruptcy in Illinois would help you regain a solid financial foundation, now is the time to call the Kepple Law Group and schedule a consultation.
 Doing so could be the first step in putting the financial woes in the past and being able to look at the future with a degree of hope.